Lily Qi: In the legislature

+Qi has served as a member of the Economic Matters Committee since 2019, including as the vice chair of its business regulation subcommittee.
+She has also served as a deputy majority whip during the 2022 legislative session, and is a member of the Legislative Asian-American and Pacific-Islander Caucus, the Legislative Latino Caucus, the Legislative Transit Caucus, and the Women Legislators of Maryland.
+In January 2026, House Speaker Joseline Peña-Melnyk named Qi as the co-chair of the newly-created House Study Group on Economic Stability.

+In July 2026, Qi's autobiographical book, Elected American: From Red China to Blue Maryland, was published by Temple University Press.
+The book follows Qi's early life in Shanghai, her decision to study in the U.S. and to stay in the country after her studies, and her election to the Maryland House of Delegates in 2018.

 Political positions

 Alcohol

 Qi introduced legislation in 2021 legislative session that would allow for the sale of beer and wine in grocery stores.
 She introduced legislation in the 2022 legislative session that would create a ballot referendum on allowing grocery stores to sell wine and beer, but it failed to move out of committee.

 COVID-19 pandemic

 In June 2020, Qi coordinated the donation of 20,000 masks from Xi'an, a sister city of Montgomery County, Maryland, in response to the COVID-19 pandemic.

 In August 2020, Qi joined a half dozen Maryland legislators in sending a letter to Governor Larry Hogan to push for widespread antibody testing and public disclosure of the results.

 Education

 During her 2018 campaign, Qi said that she supports expanding magnet programs in Montgomery County and making universal pre-K a statewide priority.

 Housing

 In January 2021, Qi voted against legislation that would require Montgomery County landlords to provide just cause for evicting a tenant from a residential property, saying that there could be a better solution, such as a third-party "referee" and that some landlords might rely on one or two properties as a main income stream.

 Qi introduced legislation in the 2021 legislative session that would create a pilot program to provide homeless people with a mobile laundry service.
 The bill passed and was signed into law by Governor Larry Hogan on May 18, 2021.